tugascrown204/clean-code-utilities/CONTRIBUTING.md

 ## Guidelines
 - Write clear, concise, and meaningful commit messages.
 - Follow the style guide of the project.
-- Ensure your contributions are in line with the focus on clean code and best practices.
+- Ensure your contributions align with the focus on clean code and best practices.
 - Be respectful in all communications.

 ## Code of Conduct
 By participating in this project, you agree to abide by the code of conduct.

 ## Questions
-If you have any questions or suggestions, feel free to reach out!
+If you have any questions or suggestions, please feel free to reach out!